 1. INTRODUCTION

 “An early and accurate appraisal is essential for the maximum annual genetic progress in dairy animals.
 Use of test day milk records and first lactation milk yield could be helpful in early sire evaluation, reducing generation interval and increasing rate of genetic progress per unit of time” (Danel, 1990).
 Chakraborty et. al., (2010) found “higher accuracy of selection for test day model compare to direct selection in Murrah buffaloes”.
 “The estimate of daily yield with test day models has several advantages over the traditional procedures of evaluating lactation records, such as the ability to account for environmental effects on each test day and to model individual lactation curves” (Schaeffer et al., 2000).
-According to Tonhati et al. (2008), the adoption of TDMY as selection criteria in milking buffaloes may contribute to greater genetic gain in total milk production.
-With the introduction of random regression model (RRM) for the analysis of TD records and the resultant estimation of daily breeding values (BV) in most of the developed countries the focus has been shifted to evaluate the animals on the basis of their genetic persistency rather than lactation persistency.
-The majority of random regression analyses fitted polynomials of time or age at recording as basis functions.
-In view of the possibility to use RRM and of the importance of milk components for buffalo farming, the present study for TD milk, fat, protein and SNF yield with lactation curve was conducted.
+According to Tonhati et al. (2008), “the adoption of TDMY as selection criteria in milking buffaloes may contribute to greater genetic gain in total milk production”.
+The adoption of random regression models (RRMs) for analyzing TD records and estimating daily breeding values has led to a shift in focus towards genetic persistency rather than lactation persistency in animal evaluation.
+Most RRMs use polynomials of time or age as basis functions.
+Given the potential of RRMs and the importance of milk composition in buffalo farming, this study examined test-day milk, fat, protein, and SNF yields, incorporating lactation curves.

 2. material and methods